 Pavement ants are reddish brown to black.
 The workers are about 1/8 inch long.
 They feed on a variety of foods including pet foods, meats, sweets, breads, nuts and insects.
 Pavement ants nest in soil under sidewalks, driveways, stones, logs and other concealed sites.
 They are also commonly found under homes and businesses with concrete slab construction where they enter through the cracks.

 Pharaoh ants are light yellow to red with their thorax darker in color.
 The workers are about 1/16 inch long.
 They feed on a wide variety of foods, especially those containing grease or fats.
 They like dead insects, many types of sweets, other foods that other ants rarely attack, toothpaste and soap.
 They often seek out water in kitchens and bathrooms.
-Pharaoh ants nest strictly indoors in the North Central States, often nest near dark, warm sites and near sources of moisture.
+Pharaoh ants nest strictly indoors in the North Central States, often near dark, warm sites and close to sources of moisture.
 Their nests are very difficult to find.
 Because of their tropical origins, they do not survive outdoors.

 Some species of carpenter ants are the largest ants in the North Central States.
 They are black or red and black.
 The workers range in size from 3/16 to 1/2 inch long.
 Colonies consist of major and minor workers.
 They feed on other insects, both living and dead.
 They also feed on meats or sweets including honeydew, syrup, honey, sugar and jelly.
 Carpenter ants DO NOT eat wood; they chew wood into sawdust during the process of creating galleries and tunnels.
 Carpenter ants nest in all types of moist or rotting wood including trees or tree stumps.
 They can be found indoors behind bathroom tiles and around tubs, sinks, showers and dishwashers.
 Carpenter ants may also be found under roofing, in attic beams, under subfloor insulation, in hollow spaces such as doors, curtain rods and wall voids and in soft polystyrene or other forms of insulation.